-- ✓ First, seal all return leaks within the combustion zone to prevent this leakage from depressurizing the CAZ and causing backdrafting. - ✓ Seal all return ducts in crawl spaces for indoor air quality. - ✓ Seal panned return ducts using mastic to seal all cracks and gaps within the return duct and register.
-Remove the panning to seal cavities containing joints in building materials. - ✓ Carefully examine and seal leaks at transitions between panned floor joists and metal trunks that change the direction of the return ducts.
-You may need a mirror to find some of the biggest return duct leaks in these areas. - ✓ Seal filter slots with a tight-fitting, durable, user-friendly filter-slot cover to allow easy removal for filter-changing.
+✓ First, seal all return leaks within the combustion zone to prevent this leakage from depressurizing the CAZ and causing backdrafting.

-Seal the joint between the furnace and return plenum with silicone caulking or foil tape.
+- ✓ Seal all return ducts in crawl spaces for indoor air quality. - ✓ Seal panned return ducts using mastic to seal all cracks and gaps within the return duct and register.
+Remove the panning to seal cavities containing joints in building materials.
+A preferable option might be to replace structural returns with dedicated return ducts. - ✓ Carefully examine and seal leaks at transitions between panned floor joists and metal trunks that change the direction of the return ducts.
+You may need a mirror to find some of the biggest return duct leaks in these areas. - ✓ Seal filter slots with a tight-fitting, durable, user-friendly filter-slot cover to allow easy removal for filter-changing. - ✓ Seal the joint between the furnace and return plenum with silicone caulking or foil tape.

-Lining a panned cavity: Foil-faced foam board is designed for lining duct cavities, is sealed with duct mastic to provide an airtight return.
+Lining a panned cavity: Foil-faced foam board designed for lining duct cavities is sealed with duct mastic to provide an airtight, insulated return.

-Panned floor joists: These return ducts are often very leaky and may require removing the panning to seal the cavity.
+metal panning Panned floor joists: These return ducts are often very leaky and may require removing the panning to seal the cavity.